UBC-MDS/DSCI522_sreya_fwu/README.md

 Rscript -e "rmarkdown::render('./doc/report.Rmd', 'github_document')"

 ```
-Instead, you can also run the following code on command line to generate the final report under the root directory:
+Instead, you can also run the following code on the command line to generate the final report under the root directory:

 ```
 bash run_all.sh